-Helicobacter pylori, or H. pylori is a type of bacteria that can infect the stomach.
+Helicobacter pylori (H. pylori) is a type of bacteria that can infect the stomach.
 It attacks the stomach’s mucous lining, allowing acid to penetrate and damage the tissues.
 It is a common cause of peptic ulcers, affecting around 30–40% of people in the United States.

-Experts do not know for sure how people become infected with H. pylori.
-But some believe it is found in contaminated food and water.
+Experts do not know for sure how people contract H. pylori.
+However, some believe it comes from contaminated food and water.

-H. pylori may also spread from person-to-person.
-Being diligent about hand washing and consuming only clean, safe food and beverages (such as foods kept in unsanitary conditions or dirty water) are the only known ways to avoid the infection.
+H. pylori may also spread from person to person.
+Being diligent about hand washing and doing what you can to avoid consuming contaminated food and beverages (such as foods kept in unsanitary conditions or dirty water) are the only known ways to avoid the infection.

 Zollinger-Ellison syndrome (ZES) is an uncommon condition that causes tumors in the stomach, duodenum, or pancreas.
 These tumors cause the stomach to produce more acid than it needs, leading to peptic ulcers.
 The tumors caused by ZES may or may not be cancerous.

-Symptoms of ZES may be similar to those of regular peptic ulcers, such as dull or burning pain in the belly, as well as digestive problems, such as diarrhea, nausea, decreased appetite, bloating, and burping.
-It is believed to cause less than 1 percent of all peptic ulcers.
+Symptoms of ZES may be similar to those of peptic ulcers, such as dull or burning pain in the belly, and digestive problems such as diarrhea, nausea, decreased appetite, bloating, and burping.
+Experts believe it causes less than 1% of all peptic ulcers.